-Address Tag Range Explanation MAC Layer Generated, Multicast and Broadcast DevAddr Range 256-65535 (0100H-FFFFH) Wireless USB Hosts must have a full 64-bit MAC Address from which a 16- bit DevAddr is generated.
+Address Tag Range Explanation MAC Layer Generated, Multicast and Broadcast DevAddr Range 256-65535 (0100H-FFFFH) Wireless USB Hosts must have a full 48-bit MAC Address from which a 16-bit DevAddr is generated.
 The MAC Layer also assigns addresses in the upper portion of this range to Multicast and Broadcast DevAddrs.
-UnConnected_Device_Address 255 (00FFH) A Wireless USB device will use this DevAddr value for its Wireless USB DevAddr when it is in the UnConnected device state.
+Self Beaconing devices that generate a 16-bit DevAddr must also have a full 48-bit MAC Address UnConnected_Device_Address 255 (00FFH) A Wireless USB device will use this DevAddr value for its Wireless USB DevAddr when it is in the UnConnected device state.
 UnAuthenticated_Device_Address_Range 128-254 (0080H-00FEH) A Wireless USB Host may assign a connecting device a Device Address in this range in response to a DN_Connect notification.
 It will also choose an address in this range to serve as the Broadcast Cluster ID.
 WUSB_Device_Address_Range 0-127 (0000H-007FH) The host will assign a device a Device Address in this range as part of the normal enumeration process.